wp-plugins/email-post-changes/readme.txt

 == Changelog ==

 = 0.7 =
-* PHP Warning.
+* Fix PHP Warning.
-* Remove code that requires PHP 5.2
+* Remove code that requires PHP 5.2.
+* Fix settings link.
+* Better post_type labeling.

 = 0.6 =
 * Pull class out to own file to make it easy to write plugins that extend this functionality.